 May 8, 2010 - 4:55 AM

 I'm not sure if you will be doing some traveling around Lucerne as well, as this wouldn't be covered by a Regional Pass Bernese Oberland.
 Which pass is most economical, ultimately depends on your exact travel plans.
-To help you out a bit: the regular costs of the trips you mention, most of which can be found in the onlime timetable
+To help you out a bit: the regular costs of the trips you mention, most of which can be found in the onlime timetable, are as follows:

 - Basel - Stechelberg CHF 66.00

 - Stechelberg - Gimmelwald - Stechelberg CHF 11.00

 - Interlaken - Thun - Interlaken by boat CHF 65.00

 - Interlaken - Brienz - Interlaken by boat CHF 46.00

 - Lucerne - Basel CHF 31.00 (assuming you'll be traveling to Germany via Basel)

 If you focus on just these trips, a Swiss Half Fare Card

 would in fact be cheaper than a Regional Pass Bernese Oberland.
 The 7 day Regional Pass costs CHF 230.00.
 To use it in the best way, you should use your 3 free travel days for the most expensive journeys, which would in your case be the Swiss part of your inbound trip from Bern to Stechelberg, a boat trip on lake Thun and the journey from Gimmelwald to Lucerne.
 The extra costs (for example for a reduced boat ride on lake Brienz (CHF 23.00), the reduced trips between Bern and Thun (CHF 7.40) and between Brünig Hasliberg and Lucerne (CHF 9.80), and the full price trip from Lucerne back to the Swiss border (CHF 31.00)) would be CHF 71.20, making a total of CHF 301.20.